Search

 What are property owners responsible for when it comes to trees and vegetation?

-Tree owners are responsible for their trees and paying for any damage caused by your trees to the electricity network.
+Tree owners are responsible for their trees and vegetation.
+This includes paying for any damage caused by your trees and vegetation to the electricity network.

 Please check your trees, hedges or shelter belts regularly.
 If you are not sure what to look for, please call us so we can help.